outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - info components

         - generate (or find & map) solution automation workflows that can generate these alternate structures & apply them to generate these alternate structures as a solution to map inputs/outputs
+        - this works bc of the definition of 'alternate' applied to solution automation workflow inputs like info structures

       - identify & apply changes to general solution automation workflows to fit them to & implement them as configurations of alternate problem-solving tools or tools acting as components of a solution automation workflow (ai networks/algorithms, math functions, other structures for specific intents like 'info-finding' tools as 'filter sequence' structures)
         - example: